Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

 # TODO

-* test lstm, mlp, conv1d with linear line
+* here> test lstm, mlp, conv1d with linear line
     * here> use more training and test data.
+        * here> test it with tmp/scratch1.py code.
+            * here> it should behave the exact same as my code.
-* here> fix preprocess to fit more for time series
+* fix preprocess to fit more for time series
     * why is it bad to evaluate with step size of one
     * here> how to do stationary
         * here> when and how to do detrend or differencing?